-Use of pathNav will make pedestrians aware of the most accessible routes.
-By taking safer routes, there will be a decrease in pedestrian related trip and fall injuries, especially for older adults and people with disabilities, thus reducing lawsuits against cities.
-We believe that pathNav will reduce social isolation of people with disabilities and increase transit ridership. pathNav will become a commercially successful product that will one day be available in every major city.
-Product Transfer Upon completion of pathNav, pathVu will begin implementing it in Pittsburgh as the first metropolitan area with pedestrian navigation.
-We will include the most densely populated neighborhoods, which include downtown and the east-end business districts and surrounding neighborhoods (e.g., Oakland, Shadyside, East Liberty, and Squirrel Hill).
-In order to market pathNav, we will work with organizations such as Visit Pittsburgh and Oakland Transportation Management Association (OTMA).
-After the successful completion of a pilot project in Pittsburgh, pathVu plans to launch path-Nav in one or two additional cities.
+Product Transfer 158 pathVu (see Figure 1 above) has begun implementing pathNav in Pittsburgh as the first metropolitan area with pedestrian navigation.
+We have started with the two major business districts in the city, Downtown and Oakland.
+Moving forward, we will continue to implement pathNav in other densely populated neighborhoods (e.g., Shadyside, East Liberty, and Squirrel Hill).
+In order to market pathNav, we will work with organizations such as Visit Pittsburgh, Cultural Trust, and Oakland Transportation Management Association (OTMA).
+After the successful completion of a pilot in Pittsburgh, pathVu plans to launch pathNav in one or two additional cities.
 We plan to launch in cities where we already have data or upcoming projects.
-We have completed projects in cities such as Louisville, KY, Boston, MA, and Washington, D.C.
+We have completed projects in cities such as Louisville, Kentucky (1,800 miles); Boston, Massachusetts (70 miles); and Washington, D.C.
+(66 miles).
 Upon implementation of pathNav in these additional cities, pathVu will begin launching in other U.S. cities.
 One of the values of pathVu is that local residents can collect data with the pathVu app for free, which is then used in pathNav.
-Although pathVu recommends use of its PathMeT device, app data is a suitable source of data for pathNav pedestrian navigation.
-We will work with national organizations such as America Walks, with whom we have previously partnered and will be presenting at their summit, to reach transportation organizations around the country focused on improving walkability and accessibility.
-Evaluation of an Automatic, Individual Computer-Based Operator Education and Training Program Transit IDEA Project 88 Matthew Camden Virginia Tech Transportation Institute Blacksburg, VA IDEA Concept and Product One proven method to reduce risky driving behaviors is combining onboard safety monitoring (OSM) systems.
+Although pathVu recommends use of its pathMet device, app data are a suitable source of data for pathNav pedestrian navigation.
+We will work with national organizations such as America Walks, with whom we have previously partnered, to reach transportation organizations around the country focused on improving walkability and accessibility.
+Evaluation of an Automatic, Individual Computer-Based Operator Education and Training Program Transit IDEA Project 88 Matthew Camden Virginia Tech Transportation Institute, Blacksburg, Virginia IDEA Concept and Product One proven method to reduce risky driving behaviors is combining onboard safety monitoring (OSM) systems.
 However, OSM systems alone are insufficient to significantly reduce risky driving behaviors in the long term.
 Instead, lasting behavioral change requires combining operator coaching with the data from OSM systems.
-To address this challenge, RMJ Technologies developed Predictive Coach, a first-of-its kind software that uses OSM system data to monitor operator behavior and automatically assign relevant, individualized online operator training as needed.
+To address this challenge, RMJ Technologies developed Predictive Coach, a first-of-its kind software that uses OSM data to monitor operator behavior and automatically assign relevant, individualized online operator training as needed.
 Predictive Coach incorporates a three-step process, as shown in Figure 1.
-Although the use of OSM systems and operator training are not innovative per se, the targeted training delivery, tailored training content, and automatic training tracking and documentation are innovative concepts.
+Although the use of OSM systems and operator training is not innovative per se, the targeted training delivery, tailored training content, and automatic training tracking and documentation are innovative concepts.

-Figure 1 Predictive Coach's 100 percent automated process.
+Figure 1 Overview of the Predictive Coach program.